 Lastly, they also have an affiliate program.
 I no longer use this as I now use Thrivecart's, but Teachable's is easy to use too.

-Long story short, I’ve tried a bunch of other platforms, and Teachable remains my favorite.
+Long story short, I've tried a bunch of other platforms, and Teachable remains my favorite for creating a digital course.

 Best checkout platform: Thrivecart